 Luoyang Henan, China Travel Guide

-Luoyang's history spans over 4,000 years, establishing it as one of The people's republic of china's Four Great Ancient Capitals.
+Luoyang's history spans over 4,000 years, establishing it as one of The people's the republic of china's Four Great Ancient Capitals.
 Its role as a political, economic, and cultural nexus started with the Xia Dynasty.

 During the Tang Dynasty, especially under Empress Wu Zetian, Luoyang attained its peak, becoming one of the largest and most prosperous cities worldwide.
 It stood as a cultural melting pot, a hub for Buddhism, and a hub for artistic and intellectual pursuits.